worldline/angular-training/docs/src/forms/README.md

    ></iframe>

 ### Reactive Form validation

-Reactive forms allow to define validators in the component code or using HTML5 validation attributes such as `required` and `minlength`.
+The `ReactiveFormsModule` allows to define validators in the component code or using HTML5 validation attributes such as `required` and `minlength`.
 Angular provides built-in validators such as `Validators.required`, `Validators.min`, `Validators.pattern`, you can find a complete list [here](https://angular.io/api/forms/Validators).
 You can also define custom validators ([tutorial](https://angular.io/guide/form-validation#defining-custom-validators)).

 :::warning
-When using HTML5 validators, Angular recommends to combine them with built-in reactive forms validators.
+When using HTML5 validators, Angular recommends to combine them with built-in `@angular/forms` validators.
 :::

 The following component illustrates the usage of multiple validators on a form control as well as the usage of a custom validator.